Colorado Court Records

 How to Obtain Colorado Adoption Records

-Pursuant to Colorado Revised Statute §19–5–305, adult adoptees, as well as other eligible persons, may obtain copies of the adoptee’s original birth certificate.
-Adoption records are primarily managed by the organization or independent lawyer tasked with processing the adoption and these are generally not disseminated unless when relevant for legal purposes.
+Pursuant to Colorado Revised Statute §19–5–305, adult adoptees and other eligible persons may obtain copies of the adoptee’s original birth certificate.
+Adoption records are primarily managed by the organization or independent lawyer tasked with processing the adoption, and they are generally not disseminated unless relevant for legal purposes.

 To request a record, interested and eligible persons may download and complete the state’s Application to Access an Original Birth Certificate Prior to Adoption.
 Upon completing and notarizing the application, the form must be enclosed along with any indicated requirements and fees and sent to: